iRnx/veeam_task/README.md

 Demonstration of working code: #

+To download the project: `git clone https://github.com/iRnx/veeam_task.git`

+To run the program in a virtual environment: `python3 -m venv venv`

+To activate the virtual environment: `source venv/bin/activate`

 This task consists of synchronizing 2 folders and everything I do in folder1 will also be done in folder2.

 The program stays in a `while True` to be able to do all the monitoring, when some action happens it will be